-The Archives will analyse data collected via the online tool to gauge digital information management performance and behaviour of Australian Government agencies.
+The Archives will analyse the survey data to gauge digital information management performance and behaviour of Australian Government agencies.
 The findings will inform the annual report to the Minister as required under the Digital Continuity 2020 Policy, and the Archives will make this report available to agencies.

-The survey will also gather data on the volume of information and the cost of its management to whole of Australian Government, providing the opportunity to understand holistically the dynamics of modern information management.
+Data gathered on the volume of information and the cost of its management to whole of Australian Government, will provide a holistic understanding of the dynamics of modern information management.

 From 1 July 2018 Check-up PLUS will replace both Check-up Digital and the triennial Survey of Information and Records Management Practices.
 This will reduce red tape and resources required in agencies and the Archives.

-Agencies will complete the full survey every second year commencing from 2018.
-A subset of core questions will be completed in alternate years.
-Each year we will use the same tool, which will automatically update to present the right version to agencies for submission.
+Agencies will complete the full survey every second year commencing from 2018, with a subset of core questions to be answered in alternate years.
+Each year we will use the same tool, which will automatically update to provide the right version to agencies for submission.

 Digital Continuity 2020 Statement

 In 2017 annual reporting requirements under the Digital Continuity 2020 Policy consisted of a short online survey, the 'Digital Continuity 2020 Statement'.
-The mandatory survey comprised a number of brief statements designed to gauge agencies' progress against the principles outlined in the Digital Continuity 2020 Policy, and replacing agencies' requirements to report against Check-up Digital.
+The survey comprised a number of brief statements designed to gauge agencies' progress against the Digital Continuity 2020 principles, and replaced the requirement for agencies to report against Check-up Digital.